Graph operations

 In the mathematical field of graph theory, graph operations are operations which produce new graphs from initial ones.
 They include both unary (one input) and binary (two input) operations.

 Unary operations

 Unary operations create a new graph from a single initial graph.

 Elementary operations

 Elementary operations or editing operations, which are also known as graph edit operations, create a new graph from one initial one by a simple local change, such as addition or deletion of a vertex or of an edge, merging and splitting of vertices, edge contraction, etc.

 The graph edit distance between a pair of graphs is the minimum number of elementary operations required to transform one graph into the other.

 Advanced operations

-Advanced operations create a new graph from initial one by a complex changes, such as:
+Advanced operations create a new graph from an initial one by a complex change, such as: